Non arithmetic affine invariant orbifolds in Hodd(2, 2) and H(3, 1): Preparation of a toolkit

 \subsection{Isoperiodic foliation and Rel flow}

-The stratum $\moduli$ is endowed with a foliation which we describe in this section.
-It is usually referred to as the isoperiodic foliation or the kernel foliation.
+The stratum $\moduli$ is endowed with a foliation $\mathcal{F}$ that we recall.
 Since $\Phi$ is a local biholomorphism and $\rho$ is a surjective linear map, the composition $\rho \circ \Phi$ is a submersion.
-The connected components of the level sets is thus a foliation of $\teich$ whose plaques are modeled on $Ker \rho$.
+The connected components of its level sets induce a foliation of $\teich$ whose plaques are modeled on $ker \rho$.
 The group $MCG(S,\Sigma)$ acts on both $\teich$ by precomposition on the marking and on $H^1(S,\mathbb{C})$ by the Torelli representation.
-With respect to those actions, the map $\rho \circ \Phi$ is $MCG(S,\Sigma)$-equivariant.
-This means that the aforementioned foliation on $\teich$ descend to a foliation on $\moduli$.
+With respect to these actions, the map $\rho \circ \Phi$ is $MCG(S,\Sigma)$-equivariant.
+This means that the aforementioned foliation on $\teich$ descends to a foliation on $\moduli$.
 This foliation is usually referred to as the isoperiodic foliation, the kernel foliation or the Rel foliation.

-Let us define a local flow on the leaves of the isoperiodic folition.
-Let $\sigma_i$ be a familly of paths in $S$ that link a fixed singularity to all the others and define the following positive quadratic form:

-Its restriction to $Ker(\rho)$ is definite and preserved by the action of $MCG(S,\Sigma)$.
-This last claim is due to the fact that $MCG(S,\Sigma)$ acts on $\Sigma$ by permutation and thus, up to absolute cycles, $MCG(S,\Sigma)$ only permutes the $\sigma_i$ while, perharps, reversing their orientation.
-All this means that there is a $MCG(S,\Sigma)$-invariant hermitian inner product on $Ker \rho$ and thus its real part induces a flat metric on the leaves of $\mathcal{F}$.
-Denote by p the canonical projection $T\moduli \to \moduli$ and if $u$ is an element of $T_{(X,\omega)}\mathcal{F}$ and $t \in \mathbb{R}$ is small enough, then define $Rel_u^t(X,\omega)$ to be the image by $p$ of the point obtained in $T\moduli$ after flowing along the geodesic flow for a time $t$ starting at $((X,\omega);u)$.
-Note that this might not be defined for all $t$ as singularities might collide along the trajectories.
-This construction is usually referred to as the Rel flow.
-See \cite{hooper2015rel} for more discussions on the isoperiodic foliation and the rel flow where everything is defined using charts.
+Intuitively, moving along the leaves of the isoperiodic foliations amounts to changing the relative periods without changing the absolute ones.
+In the same fashion, one can also define vector fields that are tangent to the leaves of the isoperiodic foliations.
+Any $v \in ker \rho$ induces by pull back by $\Phi$ a constant vector field on $\teich$.
+This vector field is invariant by the action of $MCG(S,\Sigma)$ (because we required that labeling of zeroes is respected by $MCG(S,\Sigma)$) and thus descends to a vector field on $\moduli$.
+We denote by $Rel_v^t$ the flow of that vector field.
+The latter is known as the rel flow associated to $v$.
+If $v \in H^1(S,\Sigma,\mathbb{R})$ (resp. $H^1(S,\Sigma,i\cdot \mathbb{R})$ ) we say that $Rel_v^t$ is a real rel flow (resp. imaginary rel flow).
+It is known that the presence of horizontal (resp. vertical) saddle connections connecting different zeroes is the only obstruction for real (resp imaginary) rel flows to be defined for all time, see Section 4 of \cite{bainbridge2016horocycle} for more details.